-Ed McCarthy is an author and freelance finance writer who covers private wealth topics for CFA Institute Magazine.
+Ed McCarthy is an author and freelance finance writer who covered private wealth topics for CFA Institute Magazine.
 He has written for many of the financial service industry’s leading publications, including Bloomberg Wealth Manager, Institutional Investor online, Financial Planning, Journal of Accountancy, and the Journal of Financial Planning.

 Some researchers maintain that home equity conversion mortgages (HECMs) can improve retirees' income and financial well-being.